Welfare Money to Be Restricted February 6, 2012 Comments Off on Welfare Money to Be Restricted

 Some are saying that it is not fair to leave those with these cards to search high and low for an ATM.
 If the closest ATM is in a liquor store, some people say that they should be able to use it.

-First-time Unemployment Rising January 27, 2012 No Comments
+First-time Unemployment Rising January 27, 2012 Comments Off on First-time Unemployment Rising

 The Labor Department reported that the number of people that filed for initial unemployment benefits in the week of Jan.
 21st reached 377,000.
 This means that the number was up 21,000 from the week before.